deeptiu/pareidolia-in-clouds/README.md

 cd src
 python mask_rcnn_style_transfer.py
 ```
-4. Collect all the CLipasso output images to this folder
+4. Collect all the CLipasso output images to this folder (pareidolia-in-clouds)
 5. Run the script to convert svg images to pngs
 ```bash
 sh scan_and_convert.py